mnbpdx/off-and-on-again/README.md

 configuring the script. <br />
 **Important note: I haven't actually used this with a physical switch yet, as we're waiting on parts.
 There's a test script (Flipper.py) in switch-client that I've used to test the system.
-You'll need to fiddle with my script implementation till it works for you.
+You'll need to fiddle with my script implementation till your button/switch works for you.
 Shouldn't be too tough.**

 ## Understanding the Directory
 **switch-client:** Python script/client to monitor sensor/hardware (just a switch rn) running on a Raspberry Pi